Paralegal Schools in Pennsylvania

 - 4 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 14 ABA approved paralegal degree programs in Pennsylvania.
+- There are 13 not-for-profit ABA-approved paralegal degree programs in Pennsylvania.

 - Highest graduation rate: Bradford School 95%.1